 3. What is the definition of deferred tax and liability?
 What does it serve as?

-Deferred tax sheet occurs happens when an expense of tax was mentioned in a statement of income and has not been paid within the given stipulated period to the IRS.
+Deferred tax sheet occurs happens when an expense of tax mentioned in a statement of income and has not paid within the given stipulated period to the IRS.

-It may be paid in the future date if that happens.
-Liabilities in deferred tax could occur when a difference in the expense of depreciation is noticed between reporting of books as well as reporting of internal revenue service which leads to differences in income that are reflected on all income statements of companies.
+It may pay in the future date if that happens.
+Liabilities in defer tax could occur when a difference in the expense of depreciation notice between reporting of books as well as reporting of internal revenue service which leads to differences in income that reflect on all income statements of companies.

 4. What are the three financial statements?

-Over the lives of assets, the depreciation will reduce net income while all earnings that are retained will go down and depreciation shall be added once again in the operation section of the cash.
+Over the lives of assets, the depreciation will reduce net income while all earnings that retain will go down and depreciation shall add once again in the operation section of the cash.

-5. Entry level finance interview questions you will be asked:
+5. Entry level finance interview questions you will ask:

-The following questions shall be asked during entry level and has been seen in most interviews.
+The following questions shall be asked during the entry level and have been seen in most interviews.

-First of all, you will be asked about the industrial average and under which circumstances do the corporations buy all stock.
+First of all, you will ask about the industrial average and under which circumstances do the corporations buy all stock.

-Second you may asked to give a few examples of what you have done to demonstrate leadership.
+Second, you may ask to give a few examples of what you have done to demonstrate leadership.

 Questions on strengths and weaknesses are quite common so be ready to answer them.
 There are times when interviewers will ask you about the disadvantages and the advantages of any company issuing stock.

-Questions about swap and how they work are quite common as well.
-Debt financing and equity financing are often asked.
+Questions about the swap and how they work are quite common as well.
+Debt financing and equity financing often asked.

 6. What is Working Capital?

-Also what counts is how much cash will be needed to pay off the short term obligations within 12 months.
+Also what counts is how much cash will need to pay off the short term obligations within 12 months.

 How to Prepare for Accounting and Finance Interview?

-The following mentioned are few tips to prepare for a finance interview and a accounts interview.
+The following mentioned are a few tips to prepare for a finance interview and a accounts interview.

 1. Get ready for technical questions:

-If you have been believing the same, you are going to be fooled big time.
+If you have to believe the same, you are going to fool big time.
 This is not always true.

 When you attend a finance or accounting interview, you have to make sure you remember some of the basic finance and accounting concepts.
-It is very important you do so.
+You must do so.